Elmer-Almeida/Elmer-Almeida/README.md

 - 👋 Hi, I’m @Elmer-Almeida
 - 👀 I’m interested in Angular, React, and React Native development.
-- 🌱 I’m currently completing Software Development and Network Engineering at Sheridan College..
+- 🌱 I’m currently completing Software Development and Network Engineering at Sheridan College.
 - 💞️ I’m looking to collaborate on web development and design projects.
 - 📫 How to reach me hello@elmeralmeida.com or https://elmeralmeida.com